DeMarcoLab/juno/README.md

 ```

+### Documentation

+For more documentation, please see the [website](https://demarcolab.github.io/juno)

 ### Tutorial
-For a tutorial walkthrough for using the package please see [Tutorial.md](docs/TUTORIAL.md)
+For a tutorial walkthrough for using the package please see [Tutorial](https://demarcolab.github.io/juno/TUTORIAL)

 ### User Interface